 The student, the Predoctoral Mentor, and the F-GAP Facilitator will have a discussion by email, Skype, or phone to suggest which graduate programs will be best for the student.

 Once the personal statement, résumé, and reference list are finalized, the student is ready to apply to at least three graduate programs.
 If the student is applying to a program in a Math Alliance Graduate Program Group (GPGs), they should contact the GPG for information on how to receive an application fee waiver prior to submitting the application form.
-A complete list of Math Alliance GPGs, their minimal requirements, and their contact information can be found here.
+View a complete list of Math Alliance GPGs, their minimal requirements, and their contact information.

 - contact faculty at the Alliance GPG programs and let them know that the Math Alliance Scholar has applied to their program.